For those new to this website:

 - Platinum (Pt): 316 +/- 130 ppm

-The “nastiest” metals – again, Lead, Mercury, Cadmium, Antimony, and Arsenic, in consumer goods are sometimes bio-available, but in many cases they have been “determined” (troublingly, often by the industry producing the item*) to not be bio-available or “not a concern”.
+The “nastiest” metals — again, Lead, Mercury, Cadmium, Antimony, and Arsenic — in consumer goods are sometimes bio-available.
+In many cases, they have been “determined” (troublingly, often by the industry producing the item*) to not be bio-available or “not a concern.”

-*Or using regulatory standards & levels that were set – wholly or partly – by the regulated industry.
+*Or using regulatory standards and levels that were set — wholly or partly — by the regulated industry.

 What I choose for my family…

-In making my personal decision as to whether or not any consumer goods are safe (or an ideal choice) for my family, I look for things that are first free (ideally, of even “trace” levels) of lead, mercury, arsenic and cadmium – and then expand my concerns to Antimony and other carcinogens if they are present.
+In making my personal decision as to whether or not any consumer goods are safe (or an ideal choice) for my family, I look for things that are ideally first free of Lead, mercury, arsenic, and cadmium (free of even “trace” levels), and then expand my concerns to Antimony and other carcinogens if they are present.

 What might help you make a decision…

-If consumers want more information I always encourage people to ask companies of cookware products especially IF the company has done leach testing and if those test results are available for the public to review.
-When making this inquiry, it is also important to know what metals the product was leach tested for.
+If consumers want more information, I always encourage people to ask cookware product companies — especially IF the company has done leach testing — for any relevant test results when available for the public to review.
+In making this inquiry, it is also important to know what metals the product was leach- tested for.

 More XRF test results for Visionware:

-- Small Saucepan – year of manufacture unknown
+- Small Saucepan — the year of manufacture is unknown

 Tamara, what do you use to cook for your family?

-Thank you for taking the time to read this post and also for taking a moment to share it with others!
+Thank you for taking the time to read this article and also for taking a moment to share it with others!